11 Tiny Pyrography Project Ideas

 Application:

-• Wire Tip Burners are preferred for detailed art, fine shading, and where quick temperature adjustment is necessary.
+• Wire Tip Burners are usually preferred for detailed art, fine shading, and where quick temperature adjustment is necessary.

 which one gets hotteR?